RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

   - `"rootDir": A relative path reference to directory that holds source code.
 I added `./src` here to indicate source code is in src
 - I can then just run `tsc`
 - To make things easier, I can run `tsc - w` which means watch all files in rootDir, or src directory (in the sort app) and compile everything and stick it in build for me.
 Then I don't have to run `tsc` over and over again.

+**What is a Type Guard?:**

+- A Type Guard is technique where TS gets type information of a variable after making a type check using a conditional

+- `typeof`: If I want to set type guard for primitive type, I use this operator
+- `instanceof`: Use this when I want to narrow down every other type of value/ every other value that is created with a constructor function